PSPDFKit/PDFXKit/README.md

 * Perform steps (1) and (2) from the above *Getting Started* guide, Section [Integrating the Dynamic Framework](https://pspdfkit.com/guides/ios/current/getting-started/integrating-pspdfkit/#toc_integrating-the-dynamic-framework), and add PDFXKit to your app similar to how you did it with PSPDFKit above.
-  Make sure to adapt the path for the "Run Script" build phase.
+  **Note:** make sure to adapt the path for the "Run Script" build phase for PDFXKit.

-Your should now be able to build & run your app.
+You should now be able to build & run your app.

-### Adapting to PDFXKit
+### Switch to PDFXKit

-We need to perform a couple of smaller changes in order to make your project use PDFXKit instead of the system PDFKit.
+We need to perform a couple of small changes in order to make your project use PDFXKit instead of the system PDFKit.

 First, update all source files to import `PDFXKit` instead of the `PDFKit`